jross765/JGnuCashLibNTools/gnucash-api/README.md

 ### V. 1.3 &rarr; 1.4
 * Extracted some basic packages to new module "Base".

-* Clean-up work, most of it under the hood.
+* Non-trivial clean-up work, most of it under the hood.
+Among other things:
+  * Changed the semantics of `GnuCashObject(Impl)` (taken from sister project): Handling of slots now has moved to `Has(Writable)UserDefinedAttributes(Impl)`.
+Simulaneously, got rid of some code redundancies.
+  * Introduced class `GnuCashGenerJobImpl` and changed implementation of its derivatives `GnuCash[Customer|Vendor]JobImpl` so that it is now symmetrical to the implementation of `GnuCashGenerInvoiceImpl` and its derivatives `GnuCashCustomerInvoiceImpl` etc.
+  * Changed interfaces: Used `List` instead of `Collection` where appropriate (not everywhere).

+* Bug-fixing.

+* Changed all interface and class names from `GnucashXYZ` to `GnuCashXYZ`, following the usual spelling convention.

 * Improved test coverage.